(Updated Oct. 6, 2013)

 The third letter, dated 2/5/85, is another progress report on Hunt sales, news that his book is being read in the White House, the sale of his Sunset (working title of Red Storm Rising) manuscript (“the continuing adventures of Tom Clancy, boy-writer”) and acquisition of a new agent; and about meeting with some Navy brass and others.

-The last letter, dated 3/8/85–3/20/85, is a 14-page novella describing lunch at the Pentagon; the events leading up to his first appearance on national TV and the day itself (“didn’t throw up, had my fly zipped”); news of an upcoming article in Time magazine; more reports on the progress of Hunt sales; a delightfully detailed account of his first trip to the White House to meet President Reagan (“This is a mensch!”), and another of his first state dinner at the White House.
+The last letter, dated 3/8/85–3/20/85, is a 14-page novella describing lunch at the Pentagon; the events leading up to his first appearance on national TV and the day itself (“didn’t throw up, had my fly zipped”); news of an upcoming article in Time magazine (which included the photo above); more reports on the progress of Hunt sales; a delightfully detailed account of his first trip to the White House to meet President Reagan (“This is a mensch!”), and another of his first state dinner at the White House.

 I’ve set myself quite a task, having no idea yet of the best or most efficient way to present the letters here.
 Especially considering the length of those remaining.
 But I have a chance now to show what they actually look like, instead of transcribing them as I did years ago, and I’m looking forward to doing that.
 Stay tuned.
 I think you’ll get a kick out of the young Tom Clancy.

 R.I.P.
 Tom.
-Dammit, man, I’m going to miss knowing you’re in my world.
+Dammit, man, I’m going to miss knowing you’re out there.